 Level Two Violation - 1.0 sanction point for each violation

-- Buying, selling or otherwise obtaining or providing information about an examination not yet administered.
+- Obtaining or providing information about an examination not yet administered.

-- Substituting for another person or permitting any other person to substitute for oneself to take an examination.
+- Substituting for another person or permitting any other person to substitute for oneself for a graded activity (i.e., examination or assignment) having a value of more than 10% of the course grade.

 - Submitting as one’s own any work prepared totally or in large measure by another OR plagiarizing, in work submitted for degree requirements other than course work (e.g. honors thesis, master’s thesis, master’s comprehensive exam, doctoral qualifying exam, doctoral candidacy exam, doctoral dissertation), that is, the offering as one’s own work, the words, ideas, or arguments of another person or using the work of another without appropriate attribution by quotation, reference, or footnote.
 Plagiarism occurs both when the words of another (in print, electronic, or any other medium) are reproduced without acknowledgement and when the ideas or arguments of another are paraphrased in such a way as to lead the reader to believe that they originated with the writer.
 It is not sufficient to provide a citation if the words of another have been reproduced – this also requires quotation marks.
 It is the responsibility of all University students to understand the methods of proper attribution and to apply those principles in all materials submitted.